lbl-srg/obc/specification/source/codeGeneration.rst

 to translate CDL to their product line:

 1. Export of the whole CDL-compliant sequence to one FMU (:numref:`sec_cdl_to_fmi`),
-2. Translation of the CDL-compliant sequence to a JSON intermediate format, and form this format to the format used by the control platform (:numref:`sec_cdl_to_json_simp`), and
+2. Translation of the CDL-compliant sequence to a JSON intermediate format, which can be translated to the format used by the control platform (:numref:`sec_cdl_to_json_simp`), and
 3. Translation of the CDL-compliant sequence to an xml-based standard called System Structure and Parameterization (SSP), which is then used to parameterize, link and execute pre-compiled elementary CDL blocks (:numref:`sec_cdl_ssp`).

-Which approach is best suited will depend on the control platform.
+The best approach will depend on the control platform.

 .. _sec_cdl_to_fmi: